Ailuropoda1864/Global-Terrorism-Database/README.md

  - A Jupyter notebook containing your EDA, Bayesian Inference, Missing Data Imputation, and write up (as a markdown cell).
 Please submit via pull request.
 - An 8-10 minute presentation intended for a **technical** audience.
 Please submit via slack or a google doc.

-## Other

-If you're enjoying this research (and want to go further), get in touch with Matt Brems.
-Your results can be shared with UMD START and academics. ([Gary LaFree](http://www.start.umd.edu/people/gary-lafree) or [Erin Miller](http://www.start.umd.edu/people/erin-miller))

-Moreover, if you want to dig into the literature, check out [Dr. Schrodt's](http://parusanalytics.com/about.html) Bayesian approach to understanding terror.

-Thank you to [Dr. Joseph Young](http://fs2.american.edu/jyoung/www/) for his thoughts on this research.